wqking/metapp/doc/metarepo.md

 Note: it's possible to use MetaRepo as local variable, instead of the global instance.
 There is no much difference.
 The only difference is, the function `Variant::cast` uses the global MetaRepo to cast between base and derived classes.

-## MetaRepo member functions for registration meta data
+## MetaRepo member functions for registering meta data

 #### registerAccessible